wjgilmore/dreamfactory-book/docs/reference/appendixa.md

 * `DF_ALWAYS_WRAP_RESOURCES`: Most API calls return a resource array or a single resource, if array, do we wrap it?"
 * `DF_RESOURCE_WRAPPER`: Most API calls return a resource array or a single resource, if array, what do we wrap it with?"
 * `DF_CONTENT_TYPE`: Default content-type of response when accepts header is missing or empty

-# Storage
+## Storage

 * `DF_FILE_CHUNK_SIZE`: File chunk size for downloadable files in bytes.
 Default is 10MB

-# Other settings
+## Other settings

 * `DF_PACKAGE_PATH`: Path to a package file, folder, or URL to import during instance launch
 * `DF_LOOKUP_MODIFIERS`: Lookup management, comma-delimited list of allowed lookup modifying functions like urlencode, trim, etc. Note: Setting this will disable a large list of modifiers already internally configured
-* `DF_INSTALL`: This designates from where or how this instance of the application was installed, i.e. Bitnami, GitHub, DockerHub, etc
+* `DF_INSTALL`: This designates from where or how this instance of the application was installed, i.e. Bitnami, GitHub, DockerHub, etc.
-)APP_CIPHER